 My own experience with childbirth undoubtably reignited my passion for caring for women, partners, families and babies during this life changing experience.
 It has been the birth of Charlie and the previous work as a Midwife that fuelled my desire to become involved in Hypnobirthing.

 In 2011 I took the long desired step to become a fully qualified Hypnobirthing teacher.
 I trained with the inspiring Katharine Graves of the Hypnobirthing Centre, who was taught by Marie Mongan and Michelle LeClaire O’Neill, the founders of Hypnobirthing.
 Having completed the necessary studying and assessment Wendy became a member of the Hypnobirthing Association and earned a Diploma in Hypnobirthing.
-I now teach the awesome ‘The Calm Birth School’ programme this offers Hypnobirthing and complete Antenatal preparation and is awesomly tailored to couples today, with an exceptional programme that is both easy to follow, simple and effective.
+I now teach my very own programme ‘Relax for Birth’ this offers Hypnobirthing and complete Antenatal preparation and is awesomely tailored to couples today, with a wonderful programme that is both easy to follow, simple and effective.

 “I totally believe that Hypnobirthing can offer a women the opportunity to return to truly primitive birthing, to reject the ‘modern’ fears of childbirth and to connect with her body and believe in its innate ability to birth her baby.
 It also recognises the vital role that the birthing partner plays in the birthing process in promoting relaxation and maintaining a comfortable, relaxed and safe environment.”

 Wendy completed the Nuturing Birth Doula training in 2012 and also works as a Birth Doula.

 I gave birth to our second son Alfie in March 2013 in a wonderful home water hypnobirth.

 - Rebozo Training

 - Fedant Registration Antenatal Educator & Doula Ref 12420